North Korea Nuclear Timeline Fast Facts

 2017

-January 1 - In a televised address, Kim Jong Un claims that North Korea could soon test an intercontinental ballistic missile.
+January 1 - In a televised address, Kim claims that North Korea could soon test an intercontinental ballistic missile.

-January 1 - In a televised address, Kim Jong Un claims that North Korea could soon test an intercontinental ballistic missile.
+January 1 - In a televised address, Kim claims that North Korea could soon test an intercontinental ballistic missile.

 January 8 - During an interview on "Meet the Press," Defense Secretary Ash Carter says that the military will shoot down any North Korean missile fired at the United States or any of its allies.